AkeruAI/akeru/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 ### Description

 This pull request updates the README to provide a clearer and more comprehensive understanding of Akeru.ai.
-The enhancements include detailed descriptions of new API features, the Bittensor Subnet integration, and improved section formatting.
+The enhancements include detailed descriptions of new API features, and improved section formatting.
 These updates aim to make the repository more welcoming and informative for new contributors and users.

 ### Key Changes

 - **Expanded Introduction**: Better explains Akeru.ai's unique features and its differentiation in the AI space.
 - **Detailed API Features**: Includes use cases and development status for upcoming features.
-- **Clarified Bittensor Subnet Integration**: Details on how the Bittensor Subnet enhances Akeru.ai’s capabilities, including security features and decentralized benefits.
 - **Preliminary Self-Hosting Info**: Provides initial guidelines on self-hosting and the requirements for validators and miners.

 ### Link to Issues